Cost of living · Savannah, Georgia · 2026

 How much does housing cost in Savannah?

 A 2-bedroom apartment in Savannah costs approximately $1,680 per month based on HUD Fair Market Rent data.
-Housing makes up about 21% of the total monthly budget.
+At about 42% of the monthly needs budget, housing is the largest cost category here.

 Is Savannah more expensive than the national average?